Scarsdale, New York: Police

 The Scarsdale Police Department was founded in 1909.
-As of today, the department consists of 45 full-time Police Officers, 9 civilian employees, and 14 School Crossing Guards.
-The department is divided into three sections: Investigations, Patrol, and Support Services.
+The department consists of 45 full-time police officers, nine civilian employees, and 14 school crossing guards.
+The department is divided into three sections: investigations, patrol, and support services.
+In June 2025, the Scarsdale Board of Trustees approved a $2.1 million contract with Flock Safety, which included license plate readers, live-view cameras, and drones.